-This gorgeous geometric DIY statement necklace is perfect for New Year’s Eve or another special occasion!
+This modern geometric DIY statement necklace is perfect for New Year’s Eve or another special occasion!
 It’s easily made with Mod Podge and glitter.

 I’m sharing how I made this vinyl geometric DIY statement necklace Mod Podged with glitter.
 It’s sparkly enough for the holidays, even a New Year’s Eve party, but it’s not too blingy so you can wear it anytime with any outfit.